 Patch must conform with the Basic guidelines

-Patch must have landed in master first.
+Patch must have landed in main first.
 In case where the original patch is too large and/or otherwise contradicts with the rules set within, a backport is appropriate.

 It must not introduce a regression - be that build or runtime wise.

 If the regression is due to faulty piglit/dEQP/CTS/other test the latter must be fixed first.
 A reference to the offending test(s) and respective fix(es) should be provided in the nominated patch.

 Patches that move code around with no functional change should be rejected.

 Patch must be a bug fix and not a new feature.